 - 6.10.
 How to choose a collaboration tool

 - 6.12.
 How to introduce a collaboration tool

 - 6.14.
 Make your own tools, but sparingly

 1.1.
 About this manual

 What you’ll find here.
-This manual documents the knowledge about distributed collaboration (“remote work”, “telework”) that we developed in our organization Edgeryders OÜ.
-We are a distributed organization since our earliest beginnings in 2012 (before spin-off and incorporation).
+This manual documents the knowledge about distributed collaboration (also called “remote work”, “telework”) that we developed in our organization Edgeryders OÜ.
+We are a distributed organization since our earliest beginnings in 2012, that is, including the time before our spin-off and incorporation.